jupyterlab/rtc/docs/source/developer/spec.md

 1. Jupyter RTC: Specification of the schemas that correspond to the entities in the Jupyter Server and a specification of how the supernode interacts with these records.
 There are other protocols at this level as well, for things like chat, commenting, Jupyter Widgets and other extensions.
 2. RTC: Specification of how to represent schemas and how updates to the data in those schemas can be serialized as transactions.
 3. Synchronized append only log: Provides a way to share between all clients a shared append only log of transactions.
-4. Bidirectional asynchronous communucation: Allows clients to send and recieve messages to one another.
+4. [Bidirectional asynchronous communication](bi-async-comm): Allows clients to send and recieve messages to one another.

 ## Layers